GNOME/glib/docs/reference/glib/main-loop.md

 `g_source_attach()`.

-To allow multiple independent sets of sources to be handled in different threads, each source is associated with a `GMainContext`.
-A `GMainContext` can only be running in a single thread, but sources can be added to it and removed from it from other threads.
-All functions which operate on a `GMainContext` or a built-in `GSource` are thread-safe.
+To allow multiple independent sets of sources to be handled in different threads, each source is associated with a [struct@MainContext].
+A [struct@MainContext] can only be running in a single thread, but sources can be added to it and removed from it from other threads.
+All functions which operate on a [struct@MainContext] or a built-in `GSource` are thread-safe.

 Each event source is assigned a priority.
-The default priority, `G_PRIORITY_DEFAULT`, is 0.
+The default priority, [const@PRIORITY_DEFAULT], is 0.
 Values less than 0 denote higher priorities.
 Values greater than 0 denote lower priorities.
 Events from high priority sources are always processed before events from lower priority sources.